With funding from Indie.vc, ReadySet is scaling to meet the demands of a changing workplace – TechCrunch

-ReadySet, a diversity, equity and inclusion startup led by Project Include Founding Member Y-Vonne Hutchinson, has raised its first, and perhaps last round of funding from Indie.vc.
+ReadySet, a diversity, equity and inclusion startup led by Project Include founding member Y-Vonne Hutchinson, has raised its first, and perhaps last, round of funding from Indie.vc.

 “We were lucky enough to close our round right as the coronavirus was hitting and then shifted our business to doing remote stuff that offered connection,” Hutchinson told TechCrunch.

-For the last five years, ReadySet has been sustaining itself off of revenue and in the last year saw about $1 million in annual revenue.
+For the last five years, ReadySet has been sustaining itself off of revenue, and in the last year saw about $1 million in annual revenue.
 ReadySet makes money by offering consulting services to companies looking to create more inclusive workplaces and cultures.
 ReadySet has worked with companies like Salesforce, Airbnb, Amazon, GitHub, UCSF Health, Mailchimp, Medium and many others.

 “We’ve been profitable the entire time we’ve been in business,” Hutchinson said.
 “But we wanted to be able to maximize our impact beyond in-person training services and doing stuff that felt a little more like product development that didn’t necessitate immediate revenue.”